mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Not so much fun now.

 This whole body sensation had actually happened to me a few years back.
-That time I had played around with a very soft blanket after enjoying an overly THC laden browny.
+That time I had played around with a very soft blanket after enjoying an overly THC laden brownie.
 It was pretty great.
 Just add some music for a truly amazing trip.
 I know that sounds super lame so just trust me.

 We eventually made it back to the car and although my legs got better within a few hours, the numbness in my hands stuck around for a week.
 I couldn't open doors.
 I couldn't even use pockets, they simply confounded my VR hands!
 Plus I was downright dangerous around soft fabrics, wires, hair...
 Touching, manipulating, or squeezing these materials was super fun but if I gave into the temptation, the sensation would start growing stronger and I was really scared of messing myself up again.